stefanvoegelisrf/human/laws-of-ux.md

 - Use groups for functions of the same category by using color, lines, frames or other shapes.
 We can also use line that lead to the next element to show a connection.

 ## Mental Model

+Our brains make a mental model of an how an interface works based on what we know about it.

+- When a system is similar to a known system, we apply our already existing model.
+- When we match the mental model of other systems to our system, we help the user to understand it.
+- When we provide an interface that is similar to others, we create good user experiences as the user is already accustomed to a lot of similar interfaces.
+- Mental models are different for different kinds of users.
+We need to get to know the mental model of our users.

+## Miller's Law

+Users can keep 7 items in their memory on average.

+- Don't focus too heavily on this limitation to create artificial limitation.
+- Organize content into chunks to increase the ability to process information.

+## Occam's Razor

+When choosing between explanations that work equally well, pick the one that’s simpler.

+- The easiest way to keep things simple is to avoid unnecessary complexity from the start.
+- Break things down and remove anything unnecessary, as long as it still works properly.
+- Aim to finish only when there’s nothing left to take away.

+## Paradox of the Active User

+Users won't start by reading a long documentation or manual, they will start using the interfaces immediately.

+- Add guidance throughout the system so that users can discover the functionality and get better over time.

+## Pareto Principle

+The Pareto principle says that 80% of results often come from just 20% of the work.

+- Effort and results aren’t always evenly spread.
+- A small part of the work often creates most of the success.
+- Focus your energy on the tasks that make the biggest impact.

+## Parkinson's Law

+Work tends to take as long as the time you give it.

+- Set a time limit that matches what users expect for the task.
+- Finishing faster than expected makes the experience better for users.
+- Use tools like autofill to save time on forms and help users finish tasks quickly, like making purchases or bookings.